tjmahr/tjmahr.github.io/_notes/2026-04-24-downlit-knitr-jekyll-code-blocks.md

 Two limitations I have to admit here:

-  - Pandoc writes out markdown file, so it needs to be a flavor of markdown it understands.
-If I use Jekyll-markdown features, they might get mangled.
+  - Pandoc writes out the markdown file, so it needs to be a flavor of markdown it understands.
+Jekyll-markdown features may not survive this transformation.
   - Because knitr is doing the hooking, downlit only sees the code blocks.
-Inline links for something like `dplyr::select()` are not available.
+Inline links for something like `dplyr::select()` are not available because that code is not in a knitr code chunk.
+  - I don't have "clean" .md files.
+One nice thing about Markdown is that you can read it as plaintext, and it's still legible.

+Right now, I am going to dogfood this pipeline on just the notes section of my site because they were all written outside of Jekyll.

 After getting the hook working, I had to make autolinked code blocks look nice. downlit outputs HTML code blocks like: